ClimateImpactLab/energy-code-release-2020/README.md

 consumption-temperature relationship.
     * This step is highly computationally intensive, and the code for this step is not currently provided in this repo.
 * In addition to temperature and precipitation measures, we also calculate other climate measures, such as cooling and heating degree days.
-* We then clean these data, so that they match the observations present in our energy load data.
+* We then clean these data, so that they match the observations present in our energy consumption data.
     * More documentation of the cleaning process can be found in [0_make_dataset/climate](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/0_make_dataset/climate)

 #### Part 1.C - Population and income data